 - One of the spouses wasn't old enough to get married.
 In Massachusetts, you need to be 18 years old to get married, unless you have permission from your parents and the court.

 - There was fraud involved in getting married.
-The Massachusetts courts are very strict, and will only annul a marriage for a fraud that goes to the heart of the marriage itself.
+The Massachusetts courts will only annul a marriage for a fraud that goes to the heart of the marriage itself.
 Historically, annulments for fraud were focused on sexual relations and the ability to have children.
-Courts have also been willing to find fraud where one person had purely ulterior motives for entering into the marriage, for example, if one person thought they were marrying for love, but the other person was only marrying them for immigration reasons.
-However, many deceptive or fraudulent acts won't be grounds for an annulment, and if you knew or should have known of the fraudulent conduct, an annulment won't be granted.
+Courts have also found fraud where one person had purely ulterior motives for entering the marriage — for example, if one person thought they were marrying for love, but the other person was only marrying them for immigration reasons.
+However, many deceptive or fraudulent acts won't be grounds for an annulment, and if you knew or should have known of the fraud, an annulment won't be granted.

 What if I don't want the annulment?